 Sometime between October 1 and November 1: Open enrollment begins

 Your employer will start announcing the start of the open enrollment period to choose your workplace benefits for the next year.
-If you haven’t set up your 401(k), now it’s the time to do so.
+If you haven’t set up your 401(k), now is the time to do so.
 You can only sign up for your employer’s 401(k) during the open enrollment period that they determine, which is usually at the end of the year, unless you go through a major life event, including marriage, the birth of a child, or death of a spouse.
 At Human Interest, we’re able to allow employees to sign up at any point in the year, no matter when they joined the company.

-December 31: RMD deadline *not required for 2020*
+December 31: RMD deadline

 The last day to take RMDs from your 401(k) (and IRA, if applicable).

 Also, today is the last day to set up your 401(k) so that eligible contributions count towards the current year.
 As mentioned earlier, this is key when expecting a commission or bonus from your employer at the beginning of the next year.
-If you want that potential employer contribution count towards the year that is about to end, you need to act right away.
+If you want that potential employer contribution to count towards the year that is about to end, you need to act right away.

 As the year draws to a close, year-end financial planning may not seem like a priority.
 However, getting all of your home finances in order now will help set you up for success in the new year.